crm416/crm416.github.io/_posts/2013-9-19-compiling_to_js.md

 # Compiling to JS: Comparing TypeScript, CoffeeScript, etc.

-It seems like all the cool languages these days are compiling to JavaScript. (_I joke, but replace 'cool' with 'relevant' and you might have a reasonable heuristic for evaluating the modernity of a programming language._) [Jeremy Ashkenas](https://github.com/jashkenas) (CoffeeScript creator) has a great [list](https://github.com/jashkenas/coffee-script/wiki/List-of-languages-that-compile-to-JS) of what seems like hundreds of languages, each of which helps prove my point.
+It seems like all the cool languages these days are compiling to JavaScript.
+(I joke, but replace 'cool' with 'relevant' and you might have a reasonable heuristic for evaluating the modernity of a programming language.)

+[Jeremy Ashkenas](https://github.com/jashkenas), the creator of CoffeeScript, has a great [list](https://github.com/jashkenas/coffee-script/wiki/List-of-languages-that-compile-to-JS) of what seems like hundreds of languages, each of which helps prove my point.

 <!--break-->